muggy8/improbable/from-me-to-me/UIb4kVxn.md

 However, just as I was about to head off to bed, Mikay and Phanna called me over to the bathroom.

-"Are you ready a complete makeover?"
-Phanna asked seemingly pretty excxted.
+"Are you ready for a complete makeover?"
+Phanna asked seemingly pretty excited.

 Mikay just sighed at Phanna's comment.